 identify foods that are locally grown in your area, foods they have grown themselves, or would want to grow some day.

 get in the kitchen and cook together.
 This is a great way to help kids explore new foods!
-One fun activity to celebrate the joy of cooking and eating together is to participate in the Hands-on Cook-off Contest.
+Visit Better Together to explore recipes and to learn about activities to get kids involved in the kitchen.

 What steps can you take to be more active?

 Being physically active is not just about playing sports.
 It can mean going on a walk, playing in the yard, lifting weights, or biking to school.
 Any activity or exercise that consists of moderate and/or vigorous intensity exercise, and that you enjoy doing, is perfect!
 One tip is to vary what activities you do to keep up your level of interest in being more active.